 Look, before I get further into this, it needs to be said that Jewishness is not exactly simplistic.
 I think to a lot of non-Jews, there’s an assumption that being Jewish is all about practicing a religion and following a given set of rules.
 If a character keeps kosher and mentions that, then it’s great representation!
-And yeah, it’s not like there aren’t religious Jews who don’t get tattoos or who refrain from eating shellfish, because of course there are.
+And yeah, it’s not like there aren’t religious Jews who refrain from getting tattoos and eating shellfish, because of course there are.
 But, especially for a lot of American Jews, it’s not so clean-cut.
-Reform Jews rarely keep Kosher or get overly-fussed if they drink water on Yom Kippur.
-There’s also these people called “secular Jews”, whose Jewishness is on a cultural level, but not on a religious one.
+Reform Jews rarely keep Kosher or get overly-fussed if they drink water on Yom Kippur (or even sometimes…eat).
+There’s also these people called “secular Jews”, whose Jewishness is felt on a cultural level, but not on a religious one.

 You know, maybe these are the kinds of people who didn’t have a Bat Mitzvah when their cousins did, because maybe their mom didn’t elect to have one of her own because maybe her brother had come home from Hebrew school crying every day, so when she raised kids she skipped that gantseh megillah with them, but it made them feel a little insecure at their uncle’s seder table when they mispronounced the prayers, almost as if they were faking being there somehow.
 Not that I’d know anything about this…

 Being recent survivors of genocide (within the last century, at any rate), it’s not exactly shocking there’s a collective Jewish identity that matters even outside of those who practice Judaism as a religion, especially when so much of that identity is steeped in heavy oral tradition and collective memory.
 Actually here, let me just let Kate explain it: